jerdog/devex-and-devops-success-revealHugo/content/_index.md

 ![alt text](/images/slides/ui-ux-qa.gif)

 {{% note %}}
 As mentioned earlier, DevEx goes beyond the traditional focus on front-end or user interface experiences.
 It encompasses so much more, including every interaction a developer has with systems, tools, and processes.

-What are some of the examples that come to mind on where we've seen DevEx impact?
+ are some of the examples that come to mind on where we've seen DevEx impact?

 Here's one example:
 {{% /note %}}